 Taking photographs can also help refresh your memory later on.
 Being in a car accident is a traumatic event.
 Add to that the initial shock, confusion, and adrenaline you experience in the aftermath, and it’s not surprising your recollection may be a little fuzzy weeks or even months afterward.
 Changing your story or misremembering events can harm your claim, even if it’s unintentional, so photographic evidence provides irrefutable proof of what happened, even if you don’t remember all the details.

 Finally, accident photography also allows you to document your injuries.
-This can prove vital in a personal injury claim, especially if your injuries get worse.
+This can prove vital in a personal injury claim, especially if your injuries get worse or you need ongoing medical attention at significant cost.

 Let’s say you cut your leg during a car accident.
 Your adrenaline is rushing, and you’re not in pain, so you forget to mention it to the police officer at the scene.
 Later, you discover you have nerve damage, which results in loss of function.
 Without proof that you cut your leg in the car accident, the other party may argue you were injured later on — not during the accident.
 However, if you took a photo of your cut leg after the accident, you can show when you sustained your injury and claim compensation for the long-term impact of the loss of function on your life, such as being unable to drive, work, or play sports.